Quadratic Equations in Graph Products of Groups and the Exponent of Periodicity: The Exponent of Periodicity

-\begin{lemma} For every language $L \subseteq \Gam^*$, the following assertions are equivalent. \begin{bracketenumerate} \item The language $L$ is periodically perfect. \item Every subset $K \subseteq L$ is periodically perfect. \item Every subset $K \subseteq L$ is periodically nice. \end{bracketenumerate} In particular, any periodically perfect language is periodically nice. \end{lemma} \begin{proof} The equivalence~$(1) \Leftrightarrow (2)$ and the implication~$(2) \Rightarrow (3)$ are straightforward.
-For the proof of~$(3) \Rightarrow (1)$ consider the contraposition: if~$L$ is not periodically perfect, then there exists some~$n \in \N$ such that~$L$ contains arbitrarily long words with exponent of periodicity less than~$n$ and these words form a subset~$K \subseteq L$ which is not periodically nice. \end{proof}
+\begin{lem} For every language $L \subseteq \Gam^*$, the following assertions are equivalent. \begin{enumerate} \item The language $L$ is periodically perfect. \item Every subset $K \subseteq L$ is periodically perfect. \item Every subset $K \subseteq L$ is periodically nice. \end{enumerate} In particular, any periodically perfect language is periodically nice. \end{lem} \begin{proof} The equivalence~$(1) \Leftrightarrow (2)$ and the implication~$(2) \Rightarrow (3)$ are straightforward.
+The proof of~$(3) \Rightarrow (1)$ is by contraposition.
+If~$L$ is not periodically perfect, then there exists some~$n \in \N$ such that~$L$ contains arbitrarily long words with exponent of periodicity less than~$n$.
+These words form a subset~$K \subseteq L$ which is not periodically nice. \end{proof}

 All regular and context-free languages are periodically nice by the corresponding pumping lemmas.
 On the other hand, $\Gam^*$ is not periodically perfect, provided that $\Gam$ has at least two elements.
 In fact, being periodically perfect is, in some sense, quite rare even for regular languages, as is evident from the following characterization.